Rafail-Drakakis/Rafail-Drakakis/README.md

 ## 🎓 About Me

-I’m a Computer Science student at the University of Crete (2022–2026) and a Software Developer at the Foundation for Research and Technology – Hellas (Signal Processing Laboratory) since April 2024.
+I’m a Computer Science student at the University of Crete (2022–2026) and a Software Developer at the Foundation for Research and Technology (Signal Processing Laboratory) since April 2024.
 I enjoy creating efficient software solutions and teaching programming concepts.

 ## 🔬 Research & Experience